DAndrewA/sat-val-framework/example/README.md

 Pre-generated results files can be downloaded from (10.5281/zenodo.17817304).
 The repository contains two zip files, one associated with each of the environment variables named above.
 The files can be unzipped in the appropriate locations, and the analysis to produce the figures and table results should be runnable.
+Storage requirements for the uncompressed results files are `3.6G + 168M = 3.76G`

 ## Running scripts